bradwbradw/xyz/README.md

 ^ this will connect to the local mongo database. (default is to connect to the staging database - the one at https://xxxyyyzzz.herokuapp.com/)

+##notes

+api call to get playlist from a space:

+/api/spaces/playlist?spaceId=1234

 Run `grunt` for building and `grunt serve` for preview.